srobo/team-emails/SR2024/2024-01-17-virtual-comp-reminder.md

 ## Challenges

-In the lead-up to the second [Challenge deadline][second-challenge] this Saturday (5pm GMT) be sure that your team gets their submissions in on time.
+With the second [Challenge deadline][second-challenge] this **Saturday at 5pm GMT**, be sure that your team gets their submissions in on time.

 Do remember that if a submission is not judged to pass and you have the time to do so, your team can attempt the challenge again in order to resolve any issues.